urbanautomaton/headless_chrome_ssl_proxy/README.markdown

     Starting Chrome with ["--disable-web-security", "--headless", "--proxy-server=127.0.0.1:8081"]
     Navigating to page

 This should block for ~1 minute, then fail with a `Errno::ECONNREFUSED` (itself occurring in an attempt to recover from a `Net::ReadTimeout`).

+The repro also contains two other proxy options:

+* [browsermob-proxy](https://github.com/lightbody/browsermob-proxy): `$ PROXY=browsermob HEADLESS=true bundle exec ruby repro.rb`
+* [mitmproxy](https://mitmproxy.org/): `$ PROXY=mitmproxy HEADLESS=true bundle exec ruby repro.rb`

+For browsermob-proxy you'll need to [download it](https://bmp.lightbody.net/) and update the path in the script accordingly.
+For mitmproxy, install according to your system.

 ## Versions